 Some symbols are common among many mandala designs among all the complex circular patterns of mandala art.
 Traditionally, it is believed that these designs usually represent Buddha’s presence of mind in an abstract form.
 The artwork depicts jewelry, flowers, trees, and even wheels.

 Many of you must have wondered what the dot in the center of the mandala’s art represents.
 So it means a part of humanity free of all dimensions.
 You can also consider the dot as the beginning point of contemplation and devotion to the unknown.
 The dozens of geometrical lines and patterns surrounding this dot symbolize the universe.
 Then a larger outer circle encircles this pattern.

 The boundary of the outer circle of the mandala artwork represents the cyclic nature of human life.
 In fact, mandalas can also be studied to inspire and spread the wholesome meaning of art.

 In the world of art, symbols are key to communicating a message to the viewer.
 Identifying the commonly appearing symbols in the artwork can give a better understanding of the themes and messages conveyed.
 Here are some common symbols in mandalas artwork:

 - Sun: It represents the universe and provides the symbolic meaning of energy and life.

 - Triangles: Triangles that face upward depict energy and action, whereas those facing downwards represent the pursuit of knowledge and creativity.

 - Lotus: Also considered a sacred flower among Buddhists.
 It depicts the balance and the human effort to obtain enlightenment and the spiritual awakening of a self.

-- Bells: It symbolically represents the emptying of the mind and creating room for the entrance of clarity and wisdom.
+- Bells: It symbolically represents the emptying of the mind and creates room for the entrance of clarity and wisdom.

 Do check out our detailed article on Mandala art for beginners